Keep Each Other Safe: Everyday Basics

 Keep Each Other Safe

-Here are eight daily things you can do to keep yourself and our community safe.
+Here are the regular things you can do to keep yourself and our community safe.

 Stay home if you don't feel well